jrosen48/utk-homepage/content/post/2023-06-29-pre-tenure-angst-but-not-for-long/index.md

 ---
-title: Pre-tenure angst (but not for long) - what does tenure mean?
+title: What does tenure mean to me?
 author: ''
 date: '2023-06-29'
 slug: pre-tenure-angst-but-not-for-long